UAE marks its first step in women's wheelchair basketball | www.lokmattimes.com

 UAE marks its first step in women's wheelchair basketball

-Dubai, June 14 The United Arab Emirates marked its first step in women's wheelchair basketball when it hosted ...
+Dubai [United Arab Emirates], June 14 (ANI/WAM): The United Arab Emirates marked its first step in women's wheelchair basketball ...

-Dubai, June 14 The United Arab Emirates marked its first step in women's wheelchair basketball when it hosted a friendly - UAE A vs UAE B - played on the sidelines of the IWBF Wheelchair basketball World Championships here on Tuesday.
+Dubai [United Arab Emirates], June 14 (ANI/WAM): The United Arab Emirates marked its first step in women's wheelchair basketball when it hosted a friendly - UAE A vs. UAE B - played on the sidelines of the IWBF Wheelchair basketball World Championships here on Tuesday.

 The teams were formed with women players from the GCC countries that included Bahrain, Yemen, and UAE, with the UAE A team winning 24-6 against UAE B in the exhibition match.